 Country Programme

-NPA’s programme in Lao PDR is one of the biggest in the Mine Action and Disarmament portfolio, with an annual turnover of just under USD $6.6 million in 2021, over 400 national staff, and activities in four provinces including survey, clearance and ongoing capacity development support for the NRA.
+NPA’s programme in Lao PDR is one of the biggest in the Mine Action and Disarmament portfolio, with an annual turnover of USD $8.2 million in 2022, over 440 national staff, and activities in four provinces including survey, clearance and ongoing capacity development support for the NRA.

 NPA has been present in Lao PDR since 1997.
 For the first ten years, NPA supported the national clearance operator, UXO Lao, with technical assistance and quality assurance, before starting its own operations in Saravane province in 2009.
 NPA now conducts survey and clearance in four provinces in southern Lao PDR.
 The programme values close working relationships with the National Regulatory Authority for the UXO Sector (NRA) and UXO Lao.

 The scale of the contamination in Lao PDR is significant but yet to be fully defined, as a comprehensive, evidence-based survey has not yet been completed in every province.
-Towards this end, NPA has conducted survey of hundreds of villages in southern Lao PDR to contribute to the ongoing National Cluster Munition Remnants Survey project, surveying a total of over 624 million square meters.
-As at 31 December 2021, NPA has cleared over 27 million square meters and removed over 133,000 explosive items.
+Towards this end, NPA has conducted survey of hundreds of villages in southern Lao PDR to contribute to the ongoing National Cluster Munition Remnants Survey project, surveying a total of over 630 million square meters.
+As at 31 March 2023, NPA has cleared over 34.5 million square meters and removed and destroyed over 142,500 explosive items.
 Providing communities with information on the location of confirmed hazardous areas, and the clearance of these hazardous areas, gives villagers the assurance that they can use their land without risk of injury or death.
 Removing fear of accidents when using land is one of the most significant impacts of NPA’s work in Lao PDR.

 Overall results

-•cleared over 27 km2 of contaminated land, directly benefiting more than 69,000 persons; and
+•cleared over 34.5 km2 of contaminated land; and

-•surveyed over 4,9 km2 and identified 38 confirmed hazardous areas with a total size of more than 1.5 km2; and
+•surveyed nearly 5.9 km2 and identified 45 confirmed hazardous areas with a total size of more than 2.1 km2; and

 - Lao PDR was one of the first countries to sign the Convention on Cluster Munitions in 2008, and the treaty entered into force in 2010.
 Lao PDR was instrumental in the treaty's negotiations, and actively works to promote universalization of the treaty.